Kang Ye-seo

-Kang Ye-seo (Korean: 강예서; born August 22, 2005), better known mononymously as Yeseo, is a South Korean singer and actress.
-She is best known for competing on the Mnet survival competition show Girls Planet 999 and ranking 6th in the final episode, making her a member of the group Kep1er.
-She is also a former member of the South Korean group CutieL and Busters as the vocalist.
-Kang began her acting career in 2010 in a supporting role in the MBC drama, Golden Fish.
+Kang Ye-seo (Korean: 강예서; born August 22, 2005), known mononymously as Yeseo, is a South Korean singer and actress.
+She is best known as a former member of the group Kep1er, having finished 6th in the Mnet survival competition show Girls Planet 999.
+She departed from Kep1er and joined the group Madein in July 2024.
+As an actress, Kang began her career in a supporting role in the MBC drama, Golden Fish (2010).

 Career

-2010–2020: Early career beginnings, debut with Busters
+2010–2020: Early career beginnings

 Kang began her acting career in 2010 in a supporting role in the MBC drama, Golden Fish and at the same time, she became a member of the kid's girl group CutieL.

 She started gaining popularity in 2013 for acting in the film Miracle in Cell No. 7 as Choi Ji-yeon for her famous Sailor Moon backpack, which helped Sailor Moon gain domestic popularity in Korea.
 She then acted in almost 20 dramas.

 Kang became a new member of Busters to replace Minjung towards the end of January.
 She made her debut on July 31, 2019, with their first extended play Pinky Promise.
-On August 6, 2020, Yeseo left the group to continue acting and other activities.
+On August 6, 2020, Kang left the group to continue acting and other activities.

-2021–present: Girls Planet 999 and Kep1er
+2021–present: Girls Planet 999, Kep1er and Madein

 On July 18, 2021, Kang was officially announced as a contestant in Mnet's survival show Girls Planet 999 where she represented 143 Entertainment alongside fellow Kep1er member Mashiro Sakamoto.
-On October 22, 2021, Yeseo placed 6th with a total of 770,561 points in the final episode thus making her included in final group lineup.
+On October 22, Kang placed 6th with a total of 770,561 points in the final episode thus making her included in final group lineup.

 On January 3, 2022, she officially debuted as a member of Kep1er with the release of their first EP, First Impact.

+On July 15, 2024, Kang, along with Mashiro, left Kep1er.
+On July 29, it was officially announced that Kang would be part of the rebranded group Madein.